 You've created a prototype, collected feedback, raised funding, and now you're ready to bring your product to market.
 The next step: finding the right factory to make your dream a reality.

-There are many questions to answer in your search for a manufacturing partner.
-This guide will take you through some of the key considerations when vetting factories and some places to get started in your hunt.
+In your search for a manufacturing partner, you will have many questions to answer.
+This guide discusses some of the key considerations when vetting factories and suggests some places to start your hunt.

 Learn the different types of manufacturing partners

-Before you get started, it’s important to understand that there are a few different types of suppliers who can help bring your product to market.
-These are:
+Before you get started, it's important to understand that a few different types of suppliers can help bring your product to market.
+These include the following:

-• Manufacturers: the actual factory that produces your product.
+- Manufacturers: This refers to the actual factory that produces your product.

-• Wholesalers or distributors: middlemen who buy pre-made products in bulk and add their margin to the total cost.
+- Wholesalers or distributors: The middlemen who buy premade products in bulk and add their margin to the total cost.

-• Trading companies: these middlemen have relationships with factories that produce a certain product category.
-They make money by adding a margin to the cost of the actual product costs.
+- Trading companies: These intermediaries have relationships with factories that produce a certain product category.
+They make money by adding a margin to the actual product costs.

-• Sourcing agents: these middlemen may actually work with a wholesaler or trading company and perform a very similar role.
+- Sourcing agents: These middlemen may work with a wholesaler or trading company and perform a very similar role.

-There are benefits and disadvantages to working with each of these partners.
+Working with each of these partners has benefits and disadvantages.
 For example, a trading company or sourcing agent often deals in smaller quantities and with a larger variety of products, which can be great for small businesses; however, they can be more expensive than working with factories directly.

 Choose between a domestic or overseas factory

-Next, you will need to decide whether you want your product manufactured in the U.S. or overseas.
-While domestic factories tend to offer high-quality products, adhere to U.S. labor laws, and tend to be relatively easy to communicate with, they may also charge higher rates and offer fewer options.
-Further, not only are there fewer U.S. factories but those that exist may be equipped to make a more limited number of products.
+Next, you need to decide whether you want your product manufactured in the United States or overseas.
+While domestic factories tend to offer high-quality products, adhere to U.S. labor laws, and may be relatively easy to communicate with, they may also charge higher rates and offer fewer options.
+Further, not only are there fewer U.S. factories, but those that exist may be equipped to make a more limited number of products.

 Factories overseas may have lower manufacturing costs and offer many more options to choose from.
 They may take effort to vet, and you must be careful with your intellectual property if you're sending your prototype overseas.